Palletized Load System: History

 In March 2001, Oshkosh Truck was awarded the Family of Heavy Tactical Vehicles (FHTV) contract.
 The FHTV award differed in that in addition to the provision for up to 740 PLS trucks and 1060 PLS trailers, the award covered deliveries of Oshkosh Heavy Expanded Mobility Tactical Truck (HEMTT) and Heavy Equipment Transporter (HET).
 The FHTV contract was extended twice, following which FHTV 2 was awarded to Oshkosh Truck.
 In October 2008 FHTV 3 was awarded to Oshkosh Defense.
 As part of the FHTV 3 contract, Oshkosh commenced deliveries of PLS in A1 configuration.
 In December 2009 the last of 6,288 production PLS A0 was delivered.

 Oshkosh announced in January 2012 that it had been awarded a bridge contract by the U.S. Army to continue FHTV production.
 Under this extended contract, the government could place orders through October 2013 and Oshkosh Defense could deliver through September 2014.

 In July 2013 the U.S. Army released a synopsis for a FHTV 4 award.
 This stated the government intended to award the FHTV 4 contract on a sole-source basis to Oshkosh Corporation, and it is understood that the aim was to ensure negotiations with Oshkosh for FHTV 4 were concluded in time to ensure there was no break in production between FHTV 3 and FHTV 4 production and deliveries.
 There would be a break of seven months.
 FHTV 4 was awarded to Oshkosh Defense in June 2015 as a five-year requirements contract worth a potential USD780 million.
 At this time the FHTV IV award covered an estimated 1,800 FHTVs and in addition to Recapitalized (Recap'd) PLS covered Recap'd HEMTT and also included the production of approximately 1,000 new production PLSTs.
 PLSs accounted for about 25% of the Recap potential.

-In March 2020 the final FHTV 4 award was announced by Oshkosh, this calling for an undisclosed quantity of U.S. Army and U.S. Army Reserve FHTVs to be Recap’d.
-Quantities/breakdown were been revealed.
+In March 2020 the final FHTV 4 award was announced by Oshkosh, this calling for an undisclosed quantity of U.S. Army and U.S. Army Reserve FHTVs to be Recap'd.
+Quantities/breakdown have been revealed.
 Contract value was USD346.4 million, with deliveries scheduled to conclude in December 2021.
 As of the award date, Oshkosh disclosed that since 1995 the company had rebuilt over 3,400 PLS trucks.
 On 3 May 2021 the U.S. Army announced that it had awarded Oshkosh Defense a three-year extension to the FHTV 4 contract.
-Under the extension, Oshkosh will provide new and Recap'd PLS trucks and trailers, HEMTTs, and HETs.
-The initial delivery orders call for a total of 353 new and recapitalized vehicles.
+Under the extension, Oshkosh provided new and Recap'd PLS trucks and trailers, HEMTTs, and HETs.
+The initial delivery orders under the extension called for a total of 353 new and recapitalized vehicles, with the final known orders placed in June 2024, these valued at $231.9 million for trucks, kits and kit installs.
+In total, Oshkosh is known to have received four FHTV 4 orders during 2024.